 On October 20th, the City held a Protected Bike Lane Pop-Up Event on El Camino Real at Cedar Street where residents, visitors, and city officials could test out the potential look and feel of permanent protected bike lanes.
 Check out photos from the event here.

 The City solicited community input on the draft conceptual designs with an online webmap.
 The interactive map was live from October 20th through November 18th.
-Feedback from the webmap will inform the final conceptual designs.
+Feedback from the webmap and pop-up event informed the final conceptual designs.
+These conceptual designs and a final report were presented to the City Council on February 25th, concluding the Bike & Ped Safety Improvement Study.
+The final report summarizes the yearlong study and outlines next steps to make the streetscape improvements, including the Caltrans review and permitting process, cost estimates, funding options, and additional studies.

 - August 14, 2018 - Complete Streets Advisory Committee (status update & draft conceptual plans)